5 Bedroom Home in Mooresville - $465,000

 Most Popular

-The Children’s Hope Alliance announced the sale of 800 acres in Barium Springs to Prestige Acquisitions, LLC as part of planned development.

-The following is a list of those booked at the Iredell County Detention Center on felony and driving while impaired charges from March 10-16. …
+SYLVA — Authorities in North Carolina said two boys are dead after a shooting over the weekend.

+Trinity Baptist Church in Mooresville has hired Terry Lyons as its first director of preschool and children’s ministry.
+She will lead all aspe…

-The following deeds were filed in the Iredell County Register of Deeds office from March 6-12.
-For more information regarding specific plots o…
+The following deeds were filed in the Iredell County Register of Deeds office from March 13-19.
+For more information regarding specific plots …

+Two suspected men returned to retrieve stolen power tools they had hidden, but what they found were felony charges, according to authorities.

+A Mooresville man was charged with using a woman’s debit card to make unauthorized purchases.